A half-length portrait of a woman in a green, summery outdoor setting.

 How does your research relate to the One Health concept?

-My research highlights the close connections between environmental quality, human health and social development – central elements of the One Health perspective.
+My research highlights the interdependencies between environmental quality, human health and social development – central elements of the One Health perspective.

-I emphasise that access to biodiverse and stimulating natural environments is not only important for children’s well-being, but also for fostering long-term relationships with nature.
+Access to biodiverse and stimulating natural environments is not only important for children’s well-being, but plays a key role in fostering long-term relationships with nature and environmental stewardship.

-The fact that many children still have access to green play environments in their daily lives can be seen as a significant preventive health measure.
+I can see that children’s engagement with nature depends on the quality and diversity of the environment.
+For society, the fact that many children still have access to green play environments in their daily lives is a significant preventive health measure.

 “Children are prepared to stay in tune with nature and can develop both the skills and the care needed to interact with other species.”